Elastohydrodynamics of 3D chemically active filaments: Discussion

 Although the general trends seen in both examples of activity profile were similar, including transitions from rigid to planar to helical and diffusive behaviours, there are some additional noteworthy dynamical regimes specific to each example at intermediate values of the elastohydrodynamic number.
 For example, there are a range of values of $\elastohydronum$, not far beyond the transition to three-dimensional motion, where we observed symmetric filaments settling into trapped periodic `pinwheeling' orbits.
 These orbits emerge during the course of the motion, and appear to be stable attractors.
-We also observe a finite-width region of parameter space where the overall trajectories return to near-planar motion, with travelling waves moving from the filament centre to the tip, which induces a flapping-like motion from side-to-side.
-Similarly, planar motion is observed to return for the antisymmetric filaments, but only at the highest values of $\elastohydronum$ explored.
-However, the progression of shape changes during the motion in this case appears qualitatively different to the persistent motion of symmetric filaments.
-Further study is required to understand more fully why these intermediate dynamics emerge.
+We also observe a finite-width region of parameter space where the overall trajectories return to near-planar ballistic motion, with travelling waves moving from the filament centre to the tip inducing a flapping-like motion from side-to-side.
+Further study is required to understand more fully why these dynamics emerge, along with the short or long-time persistence of apparent transients.

+This study is a key step in understanding the behaviour of free-swimming chemically propelled elastic filaments.
+The results presented here are numerical experiments of an initial-value problem, and not a full analysis of the nonlinear dynamics.
+Hence, this study can be viewed as experimental evidence of the dynamics of these theoretical systems.
+Although we have made attempts to check the robustness of the presented behaviours to different conditions, it is possible that new dynamics may emerge, particularly on longer timescales.
+As such, we advocate for a detailed stability analysis of the dynamics, though this may be complicated by the non-small deviation of the dynamics from the elastic equilibrium.
+Such an analysis would likely be especially fruitful in the context of the antisymmetric activity profile considered in this work, where emergent behaviours were observed to depend on initial conditions.

+Our numerics rely on asymptotically derived theories for both the chemical concentration and viscous flow around a thin and long filament.
+In each case, we use a local slender body theory, which leads to typical errors of a moderate size, $O(1/\log\epsslend)$, as discussed in \cref{app:local_vs_nonlocal}.
+The errors are likely to be particularly acute when initially distant parts of the filaments become close together and non-local effects are more significant.
+In our simulations, this appears to occur when the filament is at its most deformable, such as the examples shown in \cref{fig:beyond_helix}; this suggests that there may be higher errors associated with the results for extremely high values of $\elastohydronum$.
+We otherwise expect that our simulations provide reasonable accuracy for the dynamic behaviours observed across the wide range of parameter values considered.